Skip to main content

 What else have you done to prepare outside of education, and why are these experiences useful?

 Outside formal study, my reading has helped me refine the questions I want to pursue at university.
-David Bellos' Is That a Fish in Your Ear? moved me beyond the idea that there is a single perfect equivalent waiting to be found.
+David Bellos' Is That a Fish in Your Ear?
+Moved me beyond the idea that there is a single perfect equivalent waiting to be found.
 What I found most useful was his insistence that translation has to be judged by what it does in the receiving language, not just by word-for-word closeness.
 George Steiner's After Babel pushed that further.
 I had assumed that understanding came first and translation followed; Steiner made that sequence feel too neat.
 Jhumpa Lahiri's In Other Words mattered to me because it treats another language not as an accessory but as a way of thinking differently.
 I was especially interested in the possibility that a new language can alter what feels sayable.
 Volunteering at a weekly conversation club for adult ESOL learners has made these questions feel practical.
 What stands out is how often a hesitation is social before it is grammatical.
 People are often deciding not just what a phrase means, but how direct, polite, formal or risky it will sound.
 That has made me more alert to the fact that language is never only a code, and it has strengthened my wish to study how meaning changes between speakers, readers and cultures.

 3,936total charactersWithin UCAS range

-This is an illustrative example reviewed for factual accuracy.
+A real, successful statement, reviewed for factual accuracy.
 Use it for structure and reflection quality, not for copying.

 02